couchbase/kafka-connect-couchbase/HOWTO-RELEASE.md

 ## Let's do this!

 Start by running `mvn clean verify -Prelease` to make sure the project builds successfully, artifact signing works, and the unit tests pass.
-To run the integration tests, go to the `integration-test/aggregator` directory and run `mvn clean verify`.
 When you're satisfied with the test results, it's time to...